alpersonalwebsite/react/02_components.md

 There are several ways to fix it...

-1. Wrap everything within a parent element (example: div) *IMPORTANT: With this solution you will have an extra div in your markup, which could force you to override default element behavior or styling.*
+1. Wrap everything within a *parent/root element* (example: div) *IMPORTANT: With this solution you will have an extra div in your markup, which could force you to have to override default element's behavior or styling for "presentational purposes".*
 ```javascript
 return <div><div>1</div><div>2</div></div>
 ```

-2. Create a HOC (Higher Order Component) returning what we are passing as children
+2. Create a *HOC* (Higher Order Component) returning what we are passing as `children`

     Notes:
    * This HOC will just wrap our component.